scala/scala-lang/_posts/2026-01-16-release-notes-3.8.0.md

 final class audited extends StaticAnnotation
 ```

-* **LTS/Next series indicators** [#24709](https://github.com/scala/scala3/pull/24709) - Starting with Scala 3.3 all artifacts are published with special attribute in the pom.xml indicating if given version of part of the LTS or Next series.
-This information can be used by tooling to adjust its behaviour.
-Starting with 3.8.0 and upcoming 3.3.8 versions, the name of this attribute has changed from `scala.versionLine` to `info.scala.versionLine`.
-The change was required due to a negative interaction with build tools assuming attributes starting with `scala` are reserved.
+* **LTS/Next series indicators** [#24709](https://github.com/scala/scala3/pull/24709) - Starting with Scala 3.3, all artifacts are published with a special attribute in the pom.xml.
+This attribute indicates whether a given version is part of the LTS or Next series.
+Tooling can use this information to adjust its behaviour.
+Starting with 3.8.0 and the upcoming 3.3.8 LTS, the attribute name has changed from `scala.versionLine` to `info.scala.versionLine`.
+The change was required due to a negative interaction with build tools that assume attributes starting with `scala` are reserved.
-* **Nightly builds in a new repository** - Scala 3 nightly builds, for both Scala Next and Scala 3.3 LTS series are now published to new repository: [https://repo.scala-lang.org/](https://repo.scala-lang.org/).
+* **Nightly builds in a new repository** - Scala 3 nightly builds for both Scala Next and Scala 3.3 LTS series are now published to a new repository: [https://repo.scala-lang.org/](https://repo.scala-lang.org/).
 You can read more about this change in a [dedicated blogpost](https://www.scala-lang.org/news/new-scala-nightlies-repo.html).
 * **JDK 26 support** - Scala can now emit and consume JDK 26 bytecode.
-As mentioned [earlier](#jdk17is-now-required) internal implementation of the lazy vals has been adjusted to replace deprecated `sun.misc.Unsafe` with `VarHandles`, which starting with JDK 24 started to emit runtime warnings and is going to throw an exception in JDK 26.
-This change makes the new published code compatible with JDK 26, but mentioned problems might still be activated by previously published libraries or their transitive dependencies.
-We're working on creating tools to modify existing lazy-vals related code to make them future-proof and ease the migration to the upcoming JDK versions.
-For more details see the technical discussion in [latest Jakub Kozłowski's podcast with Łukasz Biały](https://www.youtube.com/watch?v=K_omndY1ifI) - VirtusLab's Scala Advocate, who prototyped this idea.
+As mentioned [earlier](#jdk17is-now-required), the internal implementation of lazy vals has been adjusted to replace the deprecated `sun.misc.Unsafe` with `VarHandles`.
+Starting with JDK 24, `sun.misc.Unsafe` emits runtime warnings.
+In JDK 26, it will throw an exception.
+This change makes newly published code compatible with JDK 26.
+However, these problems might still be triggered by previously published libraries or their transitive dependencies.
+We are working on tools to modify existing lazy-vals-related code to make them future-proof and ease migration to upcoming JDK versions.
+For more details, see the technical discussion in [Jakub Kozłowski's latest podcast with Łukasz Biały](https://www.youtube.com/watch?v=K_omndY1ifI), VirtusLab's Scala Advocate who prototyped this idea.

 ## Tooling support